PPC provides individual member support and articulates to policymakers and partners the viewpoint of FE college leaders.

 If I take a new post what does the draft contract say about continuity of service, probation support and CPD?

-How can I prepare for moving up say from single college principal to a group CEO?
+How can I prepare for moving up, for example from single college principal to a group CEO?

-How can I adjust from being the number one to one of a number of number twos?
+How can I adjust from being the number one in a small college to one of a number of number twos in a group structure?

 Where can I obtain expert and individualised advice?